othmar52/instrupella/README.md

   - [x] display beat in case its different from 4/4
   - [x] add possibility for prelistening random timestamps (without loading into wavesurfer player) ( consider to respect (non)silence )
+  - [ ] volume control for pre listening
   - [x] make tracklist browsable by midi controller + sniff audio + load to deck

 ### database